regnarg/bc/text/changedet.md

 assigned identifier and numbers are not reused until necessary (usually never, because inode numbers can be 64-bit so overflow is unlikely).

-Thus at least on some filesystems, including ext2/3/4, the most common filesystem in the Linux world, inode numbers cannot be used to reliably match inodes between offline scans.
+Thus at least on some filesystems, including ext4, one of the most common filesystems in the Linux world, inode numbers cannot be used to reliably match inodes between offline scans.
 Is there a better way?

 #### Enter Filehandles